Why Diversity Should Matter to You

 Explore Male/Female Diversity at Baylor

-If available, the chart below will include the male to female ratio among Baylor's faculty, as well as students.
+If available, the chart below will include the male to female ratio among Baylor's undergraduate students.

 Geographic Diversity is Above Average